alexeibex/alexeibex.github.io/Contracts.md

     - Majority of contracts made
       - Routine Transactions to Leases, deeds, mortages
     - Provide information and enforce order
-    - "One of the beliefs by which our society is organized, is that at least some lawmaking is better accomplished in a decentralized manner."
+    - One of the beliefs by which our society is organized, is that at least some lawmaking is better accomplished in a decentralized manner.
-    -
   - Oral Agreements
   - Informal Agreements
 -Relational Exchange